spikol/PPDS_Course_Material_2025/week1_work/w01_wed_worksheet_2_numerics.md

 - **Handin 1 Part 2:** Using arithmetic for data analysis
 - **Counting & calculations** with numeric operations

-Keep practicing!
-Math is the foundation of data science! 🔢
+Keep practising!
+Math is the foundation of data science!